 For most people, ulcerative colitis is a chronic, or long-term, condition.
 You’ll have flares and periods with no symptoms at all (your doctor will call this remission).
 A small number of people have one attack and are never troubled again.

-A few people, about 10% of those with UC, have an initial attack and quickly get worse, with serious complications.
+A few people, about 10% of those with UC, have their first attack and quickly get worse, with serious complications.
 In many people, the disease spreads to the large intestine over time.
 This can turn into colon cancer, but about half the people who get it survive if doctors catch the disease early enough and remove their colon.